tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 </div>
 Bin continuous data into intervals.
 For each feature, the bin edges are computed during fit and, together with the number of bins, they will define the intervals.
 Ignores numerical columns.
+See [Discretizer](../data_cleaning/discretizer.md) for a description of the parameters.
 <br /><br /><br />